Prince Frederick William of Hesse-Kassel: Early life and marriages

 On 26 May 1853, Frederick married Alexandra's first cousin, Princess Anna of Prussia (1836–1918), at Charlottenburg Palace in Berlin.
 Although they had six children together, Frederick and Anna were never emotionally close, and it is speculated that one reason was because Fritz was unable to overcome his grief for his first wife.
 The couple first lived in Denmark in Dehn Mansion, a mansion Prince Frederick had bought in 1844.

 Children

-His first wife was Alexandra Nikolaevna of Russia (1825–1844), daughter of Emperor Nicholas I of Russia and Charlotte of Prussia.
+His first wife was Grand Duchess Alexandra Nikolaevna of Russia (1825–1844), daughter of Emperor Nicholas I of Russia and Charlotte of Prussia.
 Alexandra died in childbirth, delivering a son who was born three months prematurely, and who died on the day of his birth: